latifyildirim/Hands-On-AWS/2023_02_09_VPC_3/README.md

 ### A. Create S3 Bucket

 - Go to the S3 service on AWS console
-- Create a bucket of `clarusway-vpc-endpoint` with following properties,
+- Create a bucket of `latifway-vpc-endpoint` with following properties,

 ```text
 Object Ownership            : ACLs disabled